 Another difference between GCSEs and IGCSEs is that GCSEs are regulated by OFQUAL and IGCSEs aren’t.
 This means that announcement you see in the press about changes to GCSEs often won’t apply to IGCSEs.

-IGCSEs are offered by two exam boards, Cambridge (through the Cambridge Assessment International Education division) and Pearson Edexcel, both of whom also offer GCSEs.
+IGCSEs are offered by two exam boards, Cambridge (through the Cambridge Assessment International Education division) and Pearson Edexcel, who also offer GCSEs.
+There are also two sittings a year for IGCSEs, one in May and June and another in October/November.

 Where do Homeschoolers take GCSEs and IGCSEs